danbotspace/Documentation/docs/beginner/proxying.md

 ![Successful proxying](/content/proxying-success.png)

-**Note**: if you faced a problem and bot didn't give you a success result please consider contacting moderation in order to fix your issue.
-Also make sure everything is fine in your proxy fields!
+t{**Note**: if you faced a problem and bot didn't give you a success result please consider contacting moderation in order to fix your issue.
+Also make sure everything is fine in your proxy fields!}